2025 Gartner® Market Guide for Event Intelligence Solutions

 2. Correlate and compute metrics and logs

 Correlation refers to how you take in your data stream and produce a knowledge graph.
 The data streams fit into categories, such as numbers, metrics, and logs.
 Selector uses ML to do the correlations, which converts the metrics, establishes baselines, and transforms them into events.
-Selector does this same process for logs, by converting sentences into events using named entity recognition.
+Selector does the same process for logs by converting sentences into events using named entity recognition.

 After Selector creates a common currency of events with the metrics and logs, it correlates them, using inference to group the events.
 Selector then uses correlation algorithms to build a knowledge graph, which produces the insights network engineers need.